ruby-hyperloop/ruby-hyperloop.io/source/2017-02-28-spring-2017-comps-release.html.markdown

 # Spring 2017 COMPS Release

-TODO: Change data of this article to actual release date

 Spring 2017 heralds a major Hyperloop release.
 This release will be the first where we have introduced the 5 architectural constructs focused on making it easier to write Isomorphic applications.

 This release includes a new version and renaming of all of the Hyperloop gems as well as several new concepts and gems.